 - Example: “You connected me with my dream job.
 How can I ever repay you?”

 A few weeks later, Alex found himself in another late night work session, this time with a different colleague, Maria.
 They were stuck on a tricky animation problem.
 Maria, remembering a similar issue from a past project, quickly found a solution that saved them hours of work.
 This time, Alex took a breath and smiled.
 “Maria, you’re a lifesaver,” he said warmly.
 “I really appreciate you digging that up.
 I couldn’t have done it without you.”
 Maria beamed.
-The moment felt complete, a genuine exchange of effort and gratitude.
+The moment was solved, a perfect fit of effort and gratitude.